- Major/minor in classical studies

 The classical studies major at Cornell focuses primarily on reading Greek and Latin literary texts, but we also seek to push the boundaries of the discipline by working with archaeological evidence to focus on the societies and economies in which those texts were produced.
 Learning to work with material culture and archaeological evidence—from large scale monumental remains to papyri—is a mainstay of our program, both in the classroom and during off-campus trips.
 Another distinction of Cornell’s classical studies major is our focus on classical reception, how classical studies is integrated into our society today, in courses like Big Screen Rome, Classics and the Graphic Novel, and Epic Tradition: Ancient and Modern Odysseys.

 Classical studies is an interdisciplinary program.
 Core courses can be taken in Greek or Latin, and electives include courses in art history, religion, and philosophy.
-Students in the Classical Studies Department at Cornell explore the ancient world through a variety of subjects, study abroad, and research opportunities.
+Students in the Classical Studies Program at Cornell explore the ancient world through a variety of subjects, study abroad, and research opportunities.

 Beyond the classroom